In a recent survey; 65% of young people who were not successful in achieving a job did not receive the job as they were not ‘skilled enough’.

 Young people do have skills – we just need to learn to link them to our achievements.

-Our pupils partipate in many activities both in and out of school that help them achieve.
-It is important we help them recognise their achievements and S2 are taking part in a pilot programme where we are going to help them to do this.
+Our pupils partipate in many activities both in and out of school that help them achieve and it is important we help them recognise their achievements.

 The form on this page can be used to let us know of a pupil’s achievements so that we can help them recognise them, and the skills they have developed.